spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

 The steps perormed by the download script ```01_download_images.py``` are:

- * Convert a list of LGAs to small square 'patches' on a grid via a database look-up, **OR**
- * Read a list of processing patches saved to a GeoJSON file on GCP.
+ * Read a list of processing patches saved to a GeoJSON file locally.
  * Query GEE for Sentinel-2 and Landsat data during the flooding event and at an optional reference time.
  * Determine cloud probability masks from archive data.